garybgenett/gary-os/README.md

 [Builder]: #builder

 Installing source-based [GNU/Linux] systems like [Funtoo] and [Gentoo] involves a large number of steps and is very error-prone.
-Keeping them up to date is equally complex.
+Keeping them up to date can be equally complex.
 GaryOS addresses this by applying a monolithic release model.
 The [Builder] system was developed over many years to accomplish the goal of a reliable process that produces repeatable builds.